 - No loitering

 - Older adults and those with underlying chronic medical conditions are at greater risk for serious complications from COVID-19 and have been advised to limit contact with the general public.
-If you or someone you know – an elderly or ill neighbor, friend or relative – needs assistance in getting groceries or other supplies including medication, the City can help.
+If you or someone you know – an elderly or ill neighbor, friend or relative – needs assistance, the City may be able to help.
 Call 813.506.6406 or email firstname.lastname@example.org and we will do our best to make arrangements.
 Please share online or in person with those who might benefit.

 - Hillsborough County Government received federal funding to assist residents, including those in Temple Terrace, who are unable to pay rent and utilities due to the impact of the COVID-19 pandemic.
 The funding supports the Emergency Rental Assistance Program (ERAP), which aims to prevent recipients from experiencing further financial hardship or additional consequences to living conditions by providing eligible and approved households up to $7,500 for past-due rent and up to $750 for past-due TECO utilities.
 Applications for eligible households at or below 50% Area Median Income (AMI) or with zero income 90 days prior are now being accepted.
 Applications open for eligible households at or below 80% AMI also are being accepted.
 For more information, click here.